AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/weeklyReport.md

 ## Creation of the management strategy

-Set up of our strategy to divide the work between the eight teams, to transport the Rubik's cubes to the library, the notation of the boxes and the precise roles of each other.
+Set up our strategy to divide the work between the eight teams, to transport the Rubik's cubes to the library, the notation of the boxes and the precise roles of each other.

 Mathis Kakal.